-Unite, the union which represents British Airways “Mixed Fleet” cabin crew at London Heathrow are currently taking industrial action until Wednesday 30 August 2017.
+Unite, the union which represents British Airways “Mixed Fleet” cabin crew at London Heathrow have now ended nearly two months of continuous strike action on Wednesday 30 August 2017.
+A settlement has now been reached between British Airways and Unite.
+Therefore, no further industrial action is expected.

-Here is confirmed information of the impact of the strike:
+Here is historical information and guidance of the impact of previous strike action:

 - All flights from London City and London Stansted airports will operate as normal